DIY Loudspeakers: HOME INDEX UPDATES RESPONSE WHAT'S NEW

 Changing the baffle width takes a redesigned crossover for the midrange driver, and subsequently minor adjustments to crossover for bass and horn.
 Super-tweeter crossover stays the same.

 There are now no less than six options for super-tweeter as the Fostex FT96H has proven increasingly difficult to find.
 Searching for alternatives I came across the Visaton TL16H, which is essentially the same as the Fostex, only featuring a longer horn and better low-end extension, which is really not needed here, but it runs from the same crossover only with a minor increase in attenuation (R1).
 The Viawave ribbon does everything just as well as any of the horns, actually better than any other, but from the kits sold I can tell people find the horns sexier.
-(GRT-145-4 no longer available for TL-1/2).
 I've looked at the Fostex T90A, which is a very nice looking alnico super-tweeter, but it measures really bad.
 See below.
 Not exactly what Fostex promises on their data sheet.
 Don't buy this rubbish.
 My 400£ was money down the drain.
 Furthermore the JBL 2405H and 077-alnico slot tweeters are suitable.
 My default will be the 2405H - just because I like having it in.
 I can't tell it sounds better than any of the other drivers, so take your pick.
 The Beyma CP21/F needs some tweaking, but does well.
 More below on the Beyma option.

 OK, I can hear it!
 "Hey pal!
 You talk about TL mkII and the only thing you've done is changing the front panel from 65 to 55 cm and a few mods to the mid crossover!"
 I know, I know, but the TL-1 just works so very, very well I don't want to change anything!
 I don't want a 15" bass driver because the 18" BMS just does stuff like I've never had bass before.
 And to have a 15" doing 95 dB for a fully passive version would compromise the low-end extension too much.